scqubits/scqubits/docs/source/guide/guide-settings.rst

 User Accessible Parameters
 ==========================

-sc_qubits has a few internal parameters that can be changed by the user:
+scqubits has a few internal parameters that can be changed by the user:

 .. tabularcolumns:: | p{3cm} | p{3cm} | p{3cm} |